At least, we think they are hoaxes.

 subsequent

 backlash against heretics and other religious non-conformists.
-Let us hope that we have
+We did not

 millennium.
 By the time that 3000 CE rolls around, perhaps people will finally catch on